k-basinski/mia_music_prefs/README.md

   - Hmisc
   - Cowplot

-If you use this data, please tell me about it.
+If you use this data for a review/meta-analysis (or any other usage), please [tell me about it](mailto:k.basinski@gumed.edu.pl).